carpentries-lab/deep-learning-intro/paper.md

 helping learners build up a functioning mental model of the domain and transfer new knowledge from working memory to long-term memory.

-The lesson material is built in the new lesson template: Carpentries Workbench (REFERENCE).
+The lesson material is built in the new lesson template: Carpentries Workbench [@noauthor_carpentries_nodate].
 This makes the lesson material a complete self-study resource.
 But it also serves as lesson material for the instructor teaching the lesson through live-coding, in that case the lesson material is only shared with students after the workshop as a reference.